bonidjukic/aka/README.md

 - be able to use namespaced (nested) aliases;
 - be able to define configuration files in directories which would serve as per-directory-context aliases;
+- be able to list all aliases within the current directory's context;
 - use simple format for configuration files (as close as possible to `alias` syntax);
 - integrate nicely with version control (e.g. add configuration file to the VCS to be shared among team members).